Home

 The Upside: What Makes This Schedule Work

 • Routine and Stability: Kids thrive on knowing what to expect.
-Having one primary home for school nights and weekday activities can seriously cut down on their anxiety and give them a much-needed sense of security, especially when they're still getting used to life in two homes.
+Having one primary home for school nights can seriously cut down on their anxiety and give them a much-needed sense of security.

 The Downside: Potential Challenges to Consider